keptn/keptn.github.io/content/docs/0.6.0/usecases/quality-gates/index.md

   keptn send event start-evaluation --project=sockshop --stage=hardening --service=carts --period=5m
   ```

   The event `start-evaluation` will trigger the evaluation of the service level objects of the specified service in the specified project over the last 5 minutes.
-This command will return a `KeptnContext` ID that you will need for querying the results of the evaluation.
+This command will return a `keptnContext` ID that you will need for querying the results of the evaluation.

 * Use the Keptn CLI to [get event evaluation-done](../../reference/cli/#keptn-send-event-start-evaluation):